From product launches to project management, I’m obsessed with checklists. And I’m not the only one.

 In 1935, an anticipated model of Boeing crashed during a demonstration flight, killing two crew members.
 This incident resulted in the creation of the very first official checklist.
 Because of all the new technology that had been added and that a pilot had to use during takeoff, flight, landing, and taxiing, it had become impossible for one person to remember all the complicated steps involved in safely flying a plane.

-Since then, checklists have become ubiquitous, and for good reason.
+Since then, checklists have become ubiquitous, and for good reason: they’re a powerful tool to navigate complexity with confidence.
 They were in fact so important to the 1969 moon landing that Apollo 11 crew member Michael Collins called them the “fourth crew member”.
-In fact, each Apollo 11 astronaut logged more than a hundred hours familiarising themselves with their checklists, and the launch operations checklist was more than a hundred pages long.
+Each Apollo 11 astronaut logged more than a hundred hours familiarising themselves with their checklists, and the launch operations checklist was more than a hundred pages long.

 The ideal checklist

-First, let’s make sure it’s clear: checklists are not to-do lists.
-While a to-do list is a list of tasks to be performed, which could be in a random order and without any defined goal, a check-list is a well-defined list of conditions to mark as true before a task can be performed.
-You could have a checklist for launching a product, cleaning the house, or buying a new car, but your daily to-do list is not a checklist.
+First, it’s important to clarify that checklists are not to-do lists.
+While a to-do list is a list of tasks to be performed, which could be in a random order and without any overarching purpose, a check-list is a well-defined list of conditions to mark as true for a complex task to be completed.

 This process is all about getting important steps out of your brain and into an external tool.
 It will ensure you make fewer mistakes and reduce your stress levels.
 Once you start getting used to them, you will see how useful checklists can be in all areas of your work.